The arbitrage-free Multivariate Mixture Dynamics Model: Consistent single-assets and index volatility smiles: Multivariate extensions of the MD model

+and assuming the matrix $\rho$ to be positive definite, the MVMD n-dimensional stochastic differential equation (\ref{edsMVMDwithindBM1}) admits a unique strong solution.
+The diffusion matrix $a(t,\underline{x})$ in (\ref{C}) is positive definite for all $t$ and $x$. \end{theorem} \begin{proof} Existence and uniqueness of a strong solution follows analogously to the univariate case \cite{mixture1}.
+Indeed, from (\ref{C}) we see that $a$ is a weighted average of $V$'s in (\ref{V}), with positive (and state-dependent) weights.
+Since we are assuming $\sigma$'s to be uniformly bounded and $\rho$'s to be positive definite, all $V$ matrices are positive definite and such is $a$.
+Moreover, all $a$'s entries are immediately seen to be bounded above and and below, the diagonal terms being bounded below by positive quantities.
+Standard algebra yields

+so that we have a uniformly bounded continuously-differentiable function (hence locallly Lipschitz), and the usual linear growth condition holds.
+The common value $\sigma_0$ in an initial transient interval is needed to simplify the analysis of the component densities limit for $t \downarrow 0$ when the initial conditions for the single--asset densities are taken as Dirac delta functions. \end{proof}

-This is indeed consistent with the mixture of densities models through which we have specified the dynamics of the single components of $\underline{S}$: \begin{proposition} For any test function $f : \mathbb{R} \longrightarrow \mathbb{R}$ and any $t \ge 0$, under the assumptions of Eqs. (\ref{mixture_k})--(\ref{xtild_dimn}), the expectation of $f(S_i(t))$ is
+We now check that MVMD is indeed consistent with the mixture of densities models LMD through which we have specified the dynamics of the single components of $\underline{S}$ in the beginning. \begin{proposition} For any smooth test function $f : \mathbb{R} \longrightarrow \mathbb{R}$ and any $t \ge 0$, the expectation of $f(S_i(t))$ is the same under the SCMD model \eqref{edsSCMD1}, \eqref{factorVol1} and the MVMD model \eqref{edsMVMD}, \eqref{C}. \end{proposition}